-- Mount the camera in the desired location - IMPORTANT: To avoid dust accumulation on the CCD sensor, do not remove the protective lens mount cap until ready to mount the camera to the optical system.
-The cap should be replaced whenever the camera is removed from the optical system - Connect the 9-pin power supply connector to the back of the camera and secure it with the thumbscrews, finger-tight - Connect the camera to the host with the supplied CameraLink cable and secure it at both ends with the thumbscrews, finger-tight - Connect the power supply line cord to the mains - Switch the power supply on.
+• Mount the camera in the desired location

+IMPORTANT: To avoid dust accumulation on the CCD sensor, do not remove the protective lens mount cap until ready to mount the camera to the optical system.
+The cap should be replaced whenever the camera is removed from the optical system

+- Connect the 9-pin power supply connector to the back of the camera and secure it with the thumbscrews, finger-tight - Connect the camera to the host with the supplied interface cable and secure it at both ends. - Connect the power supply line cord to the mains - Switch the power supply on